-You can’t go all the way to the Capital without saying hi to the President at The White House.
+You can’t go all the way to the Capital without saying “hi” to the President at The White House.
 You can choose to pay for a tour of the grounds and house or simply take a photo from the gates.
-Normally, as it is a main tourist attraction, there’s quite a lot going on nearby.
+Normally, as it is the main tourist attraction, there’s quite a lot going on nearby.
 You can join a segway tour or stop by the local street art sellers.

-If you’re looking for an unlimited supply of cultural things to do, Washington DC has to be the the number one choice.
-The best part is that a lot of the museums and memorials are free to visit.
+If you’re looking for an unlimited supply of cultural things to do, Washington DC has to be the number one choice.
+The best part is that a lot of museums and memorials are free to visit.

 One of the perks of exploring the Nation’s capital and all of its free hotspots is that walking is really the best way to get around.
 Everything is a short distance from each other meaning that you can do a lot in one day.
 When you get there, get to know the grid system.
 The streets are lettered running east-west and the streets are numbered from north to south.

 A great tip would be to see a lot of the larger memorials, like the Lincoln Memorial, the National Mall and Monument, by night (in a group and not on your own).
 This will save you some getting pushed and shoved and also quite sunburnt – it’s normally swelteringly hot in the summer months.
-Instead you can enjoy the lighting on these memorials make them 10 times better, meaning better photos.
+Instead, you can enjoy the lighting on these memorials make them 10 times better, meaning better photos.
 Being prime tourist season, it will be extremely in the day, going by night will be a lot better as you don’t need to wait for people to move before you get your turn to look.

 A quick lunch that is a little different from your regular Starbucks, and a lot better, go to Amsterdam Falafel located on 2425 18th Street NW.
-You will get the a flatbread stuffed with the best homemade falafel, tahini, yogurt sauce and vegetables all topped with hot sauce.
+You will get a flatbread stuffed with the best homemade falafel, tahini, yoghurt sauce and vegetables all topped with hot sauce.
 All this tasty mess will set you back a maximum of $6 – not bad.